-When fitting the lamp:
+When fitting the Halogen lamp:

-- Always isolate the equipment from the supply when inserting a lamp; - Ensure the circuit is suitably fused; - Ensure the lamp is of the correct power rating and type; - Check lampholder is in good condition.
-If the contacts show any sign of corrosion, replace the lampholder; - Check the lampholder is in a good dry condition.
+- Ensure the circuit is suitably fused; - Ensure the lamp is of the correct power rating and type; - Check lamp holder is in good condition.
+If the contacts show any sign of corrosion, replace the lamp holder: - Check the lamp holder is in a good dry condition.
 Never allow water to collect in the lamp fitting or come into contact with the lamp.

-To fit the lamp:
+To fit the Halogen lamp: